xinruwang7/NeoNectin/Design_scripts/ReadMe.txt

-This directory includes the design ,filter and analys scripts
+This directory includes the design,filter, and analysis scripts